emdgroup/pyAGA/README.md

     kde_bandwidths = 3.3e-4
     fault_tolerance_ratios = 0.2, 0.25

-This configuration is identical to the configuration in the file `calculations/short_test.ini`, therefore to run it you need to use `python calculate_automorphisms.py short_test`.
+This configuration is identical to the configuration in the file `calculations/20x10_short_test.ini`, therefore to run it you need to use `python calculate_automorphisms.py 20x10_short_test`.
 This will run for approximately 11-12 minutes and yield that with the fault tolerance of 20%, we only find 20 automorphisms, while a fault tolerance of 25% allows us to find all 400 expected automorphisms.